-Everything about Chateau Dauzac Margaux Fifth Growth, Bordeaux wine producer profile, with wine tasting notes, wine ratings, best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Dauzac Margaux Fifth Growth, Bordeaux producer with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Dauzac History, Overview

 The long history for this semi obscure, classified chateau dates all the way back to 1622, when the farm of Dauzac was owned by Jean Cousseau.
 His heirs sold the estate in 1671 to an order of Carmelite nuns.
 Fifteen years later, a new owner, Pierre Drouillard purchased the estate.
 It was the Drouillard family, who after forming a partnership with the well-known Lynch family turned the former farm into a vineyard.